mohammadrezadavoodi/mohammadrezadavoodi.github.io/content/authors/admin/_index.md

 bio: My research interests include distributed robotics, mobile computing and programmable matter.

 # Interests to show in About widget
-interests:
+#interests:
-  - Control Systems
+#  - Control Systems
-  - Complex Networks
+#  - Complex Networks
-  - Robotics
+#  - Robotics
-  - Machine Learning
+#  - Machine Learning

 # News to show in About widget